These are the best tried and tested mattress protectors to keep your bed clean AF

-Whether you've just invested in the best mattress in a box or you're sleeping on an uncomfortable mattress that your landlord supplied (with a comfortable mattress topper) you need a mattress protector.
-Honestly, this is an add-on you can't live without — because one spill of that morning latte and you'll have all of the regrets.
+PSA renters: it's always a good idea to buy the best mattress protector.
+Whether you've just picked up a new mattress in a box or you're sleeping on an uncomfortable mattress that your landlord supplied, this is an add-on you can't live without — because one spill of that morning latte and you'll be regretting it.

-Even if your mattress or topper isn't particularly expensive so you're not too bothered about protecting it, per se, do bear in mind that a good mattress protector is important for sleep hygiene.
+Even if your mattress or topper isn't particularly expensive, a good mattress protector is important for sleep hygiene.
 It acts as a barrier between you and your much-loved mattress, guarding it against dust, mites, bed bugs, and more.

-The best mattress protectors to buy in 2023
+The best mattress protectors to buy right now

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.